-- 1. Working with the aileron linkage for now, thread one nylon clevis at least 14 turns onto one of the threaded wires. - 2.
-Attach the clevis to the outer hole in the control horn. - 3.
+- 1. Working with the aileron linkage for now, thread one nylon clevis onto one of the threaded wires. - 2.
+Attach the clevis to the outer hole in the control horn.
+Install a silicone tube on the clevis. - 3.
 Locate one nylon servo arm, and using wire cutters, remove all but one of the arms.
 Using a 2mm drill bit, enlarge the third hole out from the center of the arm to accommodate the aileron pushrod wire. - 4.
 Plug the aileron servo into the receiver and center the servo.
 Install the servo arm onto the servo.
 The servo arm should be perpendicular to the servo and point toward the middle of the wing. - 5.
 Center the aileron and hold it in place using a couple of pieces of masking tape.